 Then Jesus said something remarkable: “I am the resurrection …”

 There was no waiting for a “last day.”
 Jesus’ beloved friend, Lazarus, was alive again, that day.
-This rabbi friend who had demonstrated power over nature, over the spiritual realm, and over sickness now showed the village of Bethany that even death could not withstand him.
+Now, this rabbi friend who had demonstrated power over nature, over the spiritual realm, and over sickness, showed the village of Bethany that even death could not withstand him.

 That’s what had happened the last time Jesus visited Bethany.

 So on this day before the Passover, Jesus was visiting people who had already seen a miracle, and who recognized it as an outpouring of his love (John 11:5, 47).
 Many who witnessed it had come to believe in him (v.
 45), and the grateful town of Bethany prepared a dinner in his honor.
 In Jerusalem, the religious leaders were plotting to arrest and kill him (verses 45-57); but in Bethany, he was celebrated.
 These people had become his own.

 Jesus was reclining at the table with the people and with Lazarus when Mary approached with her gift.
 It was a pound of pure, costly, scented ointment.

 Without invitation, she took the most expensive thing she had and poured it out on Jesus’ feet.